New Internet-based knowledge infrastructures

 • 12 application-orientated SME projects (THESEUS MITTELSTAND 2009)

-Associated academic research commissioned by the Federal Ministry of Economics and Technology (BMWi) compared the technologies and applications developed in THESEUS with comparable initiatives in a European and international environment and linked the THESEUS consortium partners with international partners and initiatives.
+Associated academic research commissioned by the Federal Ministry for Economic Affairs and Climate Action (BMWK) compared the technologies and applications developed in THESEUS with comparable initiatives in a European and international environment and linked the THESEUS consortium partners with international partners and initiatives.
 The agency responsible for the associated research was the Fraunhofer Institute for Software and Systems Technology ISST.

 Project duration: 2007-2012